Bond Repair: Making Surface Prep Measurable

 • Alignment with industry standards like CMH-17

-Bond repairs will always be challenging.
+Bond repairs will always be challenging to control.
 But by making surface prep measurable, Brighton Science enables aerospace teams to ensure that every repair bond is strong, reliable, and built to last.

 Learn More About Validating Composite Surface Prep